gnunicorn/blog/_posts/2009-02-11-over-this-weekend-at-fosdem-i-learned.md

 ---
 layout: post
 title: "over this weekend at FOSDEM I learned"
-description: "Coming back from FOSDEM there are a few things I learned and I'd like to share with yout"
+description: "Coming back from FOSDEM there are a few things I learned and I'd like to share with you.
+Aside from Belgium Beer and stuff I learned about myself, there have also been things to keep in mind if I ever host a conference myself..."
 category:
 tags: ["opensource", "conference", "travel"]
 ---